JalalAl-Tamimi/JalalAl-Tamimi.github.io/README.md

-This repo contains various Praat scripts, and R notebooks used in my own research and/or teaching.
+This repo contains various open source documents (R notebooks, and Praat scripts) used in my own research and/or teaching.

 # Research (Praat scripts)